Fangtooth

 Fangtooths are beryciform fish of the family Anoplogastridae (sometimes spelled "Anoplogasteridae") that live in the deep sea.
 The name is from the Greek anoplo, meaning "unarmed", and γαστήρ (gastḗr), meaning "stomach".
-With a circumglobal distribution in tropical and cold-temperate waters, the family contains only two very similar species in one genus, with no known close relatives.
+With a worldwide distribution in tropical and cold-temperate waters, the family contains only two very similar species in one genus, with no known close relatives.

 Species

 The currently recognized species in this genus are: